-The School of Art, Architecture and Design at London Metropolitan University offers courses across a broad range of subject areas: art (encompassing fine art, photography, English, creative writing, theatre and performance practice), architecture (including spatial planning and urban design) and design, which includes 3D design (fashion, textiles, furniture, product and jewellery), interiors and visual communication.
+The School of Art, Architecture and Design at London Metropolitan University offers courses across a broad range of subject areas: Art encompassing fine art, photography and fashion photography, English literature and creative writing, theatre arts, Architecture, and Design, which includes fashion, fashion textiles and textiles, interiors, product and furniture design, and visual communication.

 Learning through practice, playing with process and working with clients; students at the school gain real-world experience in both individual and collaborative projects, engaging with professionals, communities and companies.
 There is a strong emphasis in our studios on socially engaged architecture, art and design applied to both local and global contexts.
-The many specialist facilities you could find yourself using include wood, metal and plastic workshops, darkrooms and digital manufacturing technology.
-Our regular exhibitions, including the famous Summer Show, regularly attract large audiences.
+The many specialist facilities you could find yourself using include wood and metal workshops, print rooms, darkrooms and digital manufacturing technology.
+Our regular exhibitions, including our annual Summer Show and Post Graduate and Research Exhibition, attract large audiences.

-Important update: We have taken the decision to remove the name of Sir John Cass from the title of the school.
-We recognise that the use of Sir John Cass’ name contributes to the redemption of a man without acknowledging the enormous pain he caused as a major figure in the early development of the slave trade, and the legacy of this pain.
-The use of his name is incompatible with our commitment to support the Black community and to actively oppose racism in all forms.
-Read the statement from our Vice-Chancellor.
+Important update: In 2020 we took the decision to remove the name of Sir John Cass from the title of the school, recognising that the use of his name contributed to the redemption of a man without acknowledging the enormous pain he caused as a major figure in the early development of the slave trade, and the legacy of this pain.
+The use of his name was incompatible with our commitment to support the Black community and to actively oppose racism in all forms.

 Join award-winning architects, artists and designers